Shooting straight: How to use gun data and documents effectively

 In this session, we'll show you how to sort out what data and documents you can gather for reporting on guns, where you're wasting your time and when you should build from the ground up.
 We'll discuss common pitfalls and how to accurately and fairly cover the firearms industry, gun violence and regulatory agencies.
 We'll also offer tips on reliable data streams, sample data on guns and tips on finding sources.

-Polly Mosendz is an investigative reporter at Bloomberg News.
-She has reported extensively on the business of the firearms industry, seeking to understand how capitalistic endeavors impact the American gun violence epidemic.
-She previously worked for Newsweek and The Atlantic. @Polly on Twitter
+Polly Mosendz is an investigative reporter at Bloomberg News covering corporate malfeasance.
+She previously worked for Newsweek and The Atlantic. @Polly on Twitter.

 Daniel Nass is Associate Editor for Data and Graphics at The Trace, a nonprofit newsroom covering guns in America.
 He has contributed to investigations at the intersection of gun violence and public health, law enforcement, campaign finance, and media discourse.
 Previously, he was the web editor of the Phnom Penh Post.